MrRebel568/mr-farming/README.md

 - If you are using lj-fuel or a different fuel system

-- Change LegacyFuel to whatever fuel system in **tr-lumberjack/client/main.lua Line 263**
+- Change LegacyFuel to whatever fuel system in **mr-farming/Config,lua**

 ## qb-smallresources/config.lua
 - ConsumeablesDrink